dhh1128/codecraft.co/how-sutters-wrong-about-const-in-cpp-11.md

   - author: Daniel
     date: 2013-01-03 14:04:02
     comment: |
-      Herb: you're a good sport to read my post after the over-the-top title. :-) Thanks for an informative and though-provoking talk--and thanks for all the good work on C++ 11.
+      Herb: you're a good sport to read my post after the over-the-top title. :-) Thanks for an informative and though-provoking talk &mdash; and thanks for all the good work on C++ 11.
 I haven't felt this much energy on C++ (from myself or others) for a long time!
   - author: sandforddene
     date: 2013-01-09 12:46:35
     comment: |